 If you are in a group you can charter a taxi and get there via Rama III Road - Industrial Ring Road Bridges - Suksawat Road - Nakhon Khuean Khan Road - Phetchahueang Road.

 The most direct and fastest way to get there from Bangkok is actually the way I got back.
-Go to Wat Khlong Toei Nok pier, take a ferry across for 5 baht then take a motorcycle taxi from Chaeng pier to the market for 30 baht.
+Go to Wat Khlong Toei Nok Pier, take a ferry across for 5 baht then take a motorcycle taxi from Chaeng Pier (Tha Chaeng) to the market for 30 baht.
 However this isn’t recommended for groups and families.

 The market is open every weekend from 8 am till I am told now 3 or 4 pm instead of 2 pm.
 Anyway get there by late morning and you’ll be OK.
 Have a nice trip.

 To return to Bangkok communities.If you are an independent traveller, here's a handy e-guide book, Tour Bangkok Legacies, which will help you along as you explore the streets of Bangkok and discover its old treasures.
 It's complete with historical descriptions, maps and detailed directions on how to get to these places.